trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/part-2.md

 You created an NFT collection marketplace from the ligo library, now you can buy and sell NFTs at your own price.

-This concludes the NFT training!

-On next training, you will see another kind of NFT called `single asset`.
-Instead of creating x token types, you will be authorize to create only 1 token_id 0, on the other side, you can mint a quantity n of this token.
+On next lesson, you will see another kind of NFT called `single asset`.
+Instead of creating *X* token types, you will be authorize to create only 1 token_id 0, on the other side, you can mint a quantity *n* of this token.